AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

       borrowing operation, except for a single occurrence of the root object of the expression (see :ref:`access-types`).

+except when the context itself occurs within a declare expression.

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]